sbroenne/plugin.video.nhkworldtv/readme.md

 The plug-in also uses companion cloud service to speed up video play-back because these NHK Apis are very slow.
 You can disabe this in Settings if you do not want to use this - the only downside is that starting playback of video will take a bit longer.

 You can find the source code for the cloud service at [NHK World TV Azure Backend](https://github.com/sbroenne/nhkworldtv-backend).
 The cache runs on Azure implemented as Azure Functions backed by Cosmos DB.
-It gets updated with new episodes once per hour.
+It gets updated with new episodes multiple times per day.

 ## Future Development